‘Alright, mate?’ I said, as Half-life answered one of his phones.

 ‘Ha ha!’ lolled the girl.
 ‘A unicorn?’

-‘Me,’ said Half-life, as we pulled him away.
+‘No, me!’ said Half-life, as we ushered him away.

 It was a shame about the 7pm start but we would still have time later to at least put our heads round the door and so we headed instead into Four Quarters, an arcade bar that was just unlocking its doors.
 A friendly barman talked us through the impressive beer offering and offered tastes of everything, the remainder of which Half-life kept in lieu of buying himself a pint.

 We imagined that this sort of place, with its console room upstairs and lounge bar down, would be a hipster hotspot, but with just us and one young couple in there it was hard to tell.
 We enjoyed it, despite Half-life taking us to the cleaners on Streetfighter II.
-He can’t remember what he did yesterday but he can recall how to make Blanka ‘go electric’ alright.
+He doesn’t know what he did yesterday but he can remember how to make Blanka ‘go electric’ alright.

 By now hunger was well and truly upon us.